Add “Power Options” Cascading Menu in Windows 7 and Later Desktop Context Menu

-Almost all computer users need to restart, shut down or hibernate their systems at some time and doing all these things were easy enough in previous Windows versions such as Windows XP, Vista and 7.
+Almost all computer users need to restart, shut down or hibernate their systems at some time and doing all these things were easy enough in previous Windows versions such as Windows XP, Vista and Windows 7.
 But suddenly Microsoft introduced Metro UI in Windows 8 and removed the Start button and Start menu from Windows 8.
 Although you can get start button and start menu back using this tutorial but that's a different thing.

-Many Windows 8 users are facing problems in getting used to this new Metro UI and Start Screen and the most difficult part of this new interface is the missing power options.
+Many Windows 8 and later users are facing problems in getting used to this new Metro UI and Start Screen and the most difficult part of this new interface is the missing power options.
 There is no direct option given to restart, shut down, hibernate, sleep your PC.

 Oh yeah, you can select these options using new Charms bar or by clicking on Taskbar and pressing "Alt+F4" key combination or by pressing "Ctrl+Alt+Del" keys together to choose a power option from the given list.
 There are a few other known ways as well but why do we need to follow so many steps?
 Why not provide a direct option for such an essential task?
 Believe me selecting these power options from start menu was far better and easier.